sarahaktari/MonthlyWaves/README.md

 # MonthlyWaves
-Track user’s listening activity on Spotify and create a  new and personalized playlist with top 20 most listened to songs from the month on the last day of each month
+tracks user's listening activity and creates a monthly playlist with the top 50 most listened to tracks from the past month